From contraception and pregnancy to cancer screenings and support services, we explain all you need to know about sexual health in Germany.

 Delivery options in Germany

 There are three options for giving birth in Germany: in a hospital, in a birth center, or at home.
 For the latter options, you will need to have a low-risk pregnancy in order to gain approval from a midwife.
-Public insurance will cover a hospital stay, but not the costs for a private room.
+Public insurance will cover a stay at a hospital in Germany, but not the costs for a private room.
 Some private insurance, on the other hand, may cover this.

 Both public and private insurance will cover part of the costs of a birth center or home birth.
 However, you will typically need to make a token payment of between €300 and €600.
 Insurance will also cover the cost of a six-week postpartum check-up by a gynecologist.